 A calf augmentation is a procedure that is designed to improve the appearance of calves by giving them a more muscular look.
 This is achieved by the insertion of implants under the calf muscle.

-In cosmetic surgery terms, a cannula is a hollow tube made of stainless steel that is used, in conjunction with an aspirator (vacuum suction device), to remove fat deposits from beneath the skin during procedures.
+In cosmetic surgery terms, a cannula is a hollow tube made of stainless steel that is used, in conjunction with an aspirator (vacuum suction device), to remove fat deposits from beneath the skin during liposuction and fat removal procedures.

 Collagen is a structural protein that is the main support of skin, tendon, bone, cartilage and connective tissue.
 Collagen occurs naturally in the body and is a strong and fibrous substance.